 - The Middle School Program Challenge course options may be provided in language arts, science and social studies.
 Math courses will be decided based on student's individual strengths.

 The High School Program available at each of our high school campuses includes intentional course pathways that continue students’ accelerated trajectory toward success in college-like coursework (AP, IB, College in the High School and Running Start).
 Students will be encouraged to take these college-like courses as early as possible in high school and continue the learning trajectory by taking the highest level courses available either at their school or at local colleges through Running Start.

 Program Services for Identified Students

-Highly Capable Program Services (also known as HiCap or Challenge) are designed for students who: 1) are academically advanced, and 2) demonstrate high intellectual capability.
+Highly Capable Program Services (also known as HiCap) are designed for students who: 1) are academically advanced, and 2) demonstrate high intellectual capability.

 Students receiving highly capable services are often independent learners who thrive on progressively challenging opportunities and utilize advanced problem-solving, in-depth study and presentation of curriculum matched to their demonstrated skills and capabilities.